 How to become a medical esthetician

-When registering to become an esthetician in Canada, you may benefit from special prices for adding medico-esthetic specializations to your program.
-For example, when purchasing courses from our Academy, you receive a 10% OFF price deduction on the total cost for adding more than one class.
-Course bundles can save you thousands of dollars and set you up for success in becoming a medical esthetician.
+When registering to become an esthetician in Canada, you may benefit from special promotions for adding medico-esthetic specializations to your program.
+For example, when purchasing courses from our Academy, you receive a price deduction on the total cost of adding more than one class to your curriculum.
+For instance, a training course bundles such as the medical esthetician program can save you thousands of dollars and set you up for success in becoming a medical esthetician in Canada.
 View our course page or contact the registration office for more information on our online and in-class courses and price bundles.
 We hope this article added value to your research in the medico-esthetic industry and how to become a medical esthetician.